Laozi,

 (1948 -- present)

 Master Chen Longxiang studied with Li Yaxuan for 20 years, from the age of 8 up until his teacher’s death in 1976.
-After Master Li’s death, Master Chen continued to teach Taijiquan in Chengdu, Sichuan where he had been a favorite disciple and teaching assistant to Li Yaxuan for many years.
-In 1988, Master Chen and his wife Li Mindi (Li Yaxuan’s daughter) published a series of books that included a detailed description of the style of Taijiquan taught by Li Yaxuan, as well as a collection of notes on Taijiquan theory and practice by Li Yaxuan.
+After Master Li’s death, Master Chen continued to teach Tai Chi in Chengdu, Sichuan where he had been a favorite disciple and teaching assistant to Li Yaxuan for many years.
+In 1988, Master Chen and his wife Li Mindi (Li Yaxuan’s daughter) published a series of books that included a detailed description of the style of Tai Chi taught by Li Yaxuan, as well as a collection of notes on Tai Chi theory and practice by Li Yaxuan.
 Matthew Miller has published a translation of Master Chen's books.

 Matthew Miller